International Students Information

 Are you trying to picture yourself as a college student in the USA?
 Taft College may be just the place for you!

 Picture Yourself at Taft College

-The friendly community of Taft (see map) is small (population 20,000) but is located just 40 minutes away from Bakersfield (population 375,000) which has a state university (California State University, Bakersfield).
+The friendly community of Taft is small (population 20,000) but is located north of Los Angeles and just 40 minutes away from Bakersfield (population 375,000) which has a state university (California State University, Bakersfield).
 California beaches, mountains, and the Los Angeles metropolitan area are within a 2 hour drive.
 A transit system allows students easy access to bus, train, and airplane services.